-This word can have the basic meanings of $^{60}$ :

-- an operation which leads one to decide that one object and another object (or more precisely: two occurrence of the same object) are the same object.
-For example: identify a word as being the same as one alreat encountered; - an operation which leads one to decide that an object belongs to a class of objects with a common characteristic.
-For example: identify a word as one of the loan words used in several languages from the Arabic zarâfa.
+tify This word can have the basic meanings of 65 : • an operation which leads one to decide that one object and another object (or more precisely: two occurrences of the same object) are the same object.
+For example: identif a word as being the same as one already encountered; • an operation which leads one to decide that an object belongs to a class of objects with common characteristic.
+For example: identify a word as one of the loan words used it several languages from the Arabic zarâfa .
 In both cases, "identify" poses the question of the "identity" of the object.
-But there are examples of "identify" whi are not about questions of identity.
-For example, "can identify the characteristics of a culture" in the meaning "bei able to take note of these characteristics / to say what they are".

-We use identify (like recognise, cf. 1.3 below) only in meanings a et b above.
-For the other uses we prefer other ver (like specify, decide on...).
+But there are example of "identify" which are not about questions of identity.
+For example, "can identify the characteristics of a culture "in the meaning" of being able to take note of these characteristics / t say what they are".
+We use identify (like recognise , cf. 1.3 below) only in meanings a et b above.
+For the other use we prefer other verbs (like specify , decide on).